bjornmeansbear/ccfaad/syllabus.md

 ## Complaints

 Students are encouraged to discuss complaints & concerns regarding class, projects or grades with me first.
-Issues that students do not find to be resolved should then be reported to the Department Chair (Rex).
+Issues that students do not find to be resolved should then be reported to the Department Chair (Rex Stevens, rstevens@mica.edu).

 ## Costs, Texts, etc.